vHalenka/HierarchicalTsetlinMachine/README.md

 # Hierarchical Tsetlin Machine

-This repository proposes how Tsetlin machines can learn AND-OR hierarchies.
+This repository proposes how Tsetlin Machines can learn AND-OR hierarchies.

 ## Tsetlin Machines and Human-Level AI